-The following tables set forth Sequana Medical's consolidated capitalisation and net financial indebtedness as at 30 June 2022 on an actual basis.
-This table should be read in conjunction with the Financial Statements, including the notes thereto.
+The following tables set forth Sequana Medical's consolidated capitalisation and net financial indebtedness as at 30 April 2023 on an actual basis.

-Moreover, the tables reflect the financial consequences of the Private Placement and the Kreos Loan Agreement (which was only entered into in July 2022).
-As a result of the Private Placement: (i) the share capital was increased by an amount of EUR 535,328.96, (ii) the share premium was increased by an amount of EUR 27,884,645.04, and (iii) the cash and cash equivalents were increased by an amount equal to the net proceeds of the Private Placement (being approximatively EUR 27.3 million).
-As a result of the Kreos Loan Agreement, the secured current and non-current debt were increased for the proceeds assuming the maximum drawdown amount of EUR 10.0 million under the Kreos Loan Agreement.
+The second column of the tables below reflects the financial consequences of the capital increase completed on 10 May 2023 (pursuant to which 140,845 New Shares were issued in the framework of the Private Placement at an issue price of EUR 3.55 per New Share).
+As a result of the aforementioned transaction (i) the share capital was increased by an amount of EUR 14,591.54, (ii) the share premium was increased by an amount of EUR 485,408.21, and (iii) the cash and cash equivalents were increased by an amount equal to the proceeds of said capital increase (being EUR 499,999.75).
 For further details on the Private Placement, see chapter "New Shares" of this Prospectus.

-Other than as set forth below, there have been no material changes to Sequana Medical's consolidated capitalisation and net financial indebtedness since 30 June 2022.
+Other than as set forth above, there have been no material changes to Sequana Medical's consolidated capitalisation and net financial indebtedness since 30 April 2023.